JNRowe/bleeter/README.rst

 ------------

 ``bleeter`` requires Python_ v2.6 or above. ``bleeter``'s mandatory dependencies
-outside of the standard library are the configobj_, notify-python_, pygtk_ and tweepy_ packages.
+outside of the standard library are the blessings_, configobj_, notify-python_, pygtk_ and tweepy_ packages.

-If you wish to use the URL expansion option for shortened links, you will need urlunshort_.

-If you would like coloured terminal output for debugging information, then you will need termcolor_.

 If you wish to have the process title reflect the current state of ``bleeter``, then you will need setproctitle_.